PPSKSY-Cluster/backend/README.md

 |PORT        | 8080                             | The port to start the server on          |
 |CLIENT_URL  | http://localhost:3000            | The URL the client is requesting from    |
 |BCRYPT_COST | 10                               | The Cost for bcrypt pw generation (>= 10)|

+For tests a seperate .env is needed in the corresponding folder `./tests`.